taskiq-python/taskiq/docs/available-components/schedule-sources.md

 ## Third-party schedule sources

 These schedule sources are not part of the core Taskiq library.
 They are maintained by other open‑source contributors.
-You can install them as a separate packages.
+You can install them as separate packages.

 ### PostgreSQL schedule source